 Rangiora – so good they named a place after it.
 Or something.

 Brachyglottis repanda has the largest leaves in the tree daisy family and it is these leaves, which are soft and silvery-grey on the underside, that early bushmen (and presumably the occasional woman) found so useful when, um, nature called.
-Yes, folks, this is the one and only “bushman’s friend”.
+Yes, folks, this is the one called “bushman’s friend”.